pinio/tiads/README.md

 #### Android Notes:

-> Google Play Services JAR Hell should not happen anymore since Appcelerator greatly improved this area with the introduction of ti.playservices.

-If you get a google-play-services-base.jar conflict with other modules like ti.map, try removing the jar from one of the modules in order to solve it.
 Due to the nature of Android AdvertisingIdClient implementation, the methods for fetching the ID cannot be called from the main thread and should be called on a separate AsyncTask.
 This sometimes causes a delay for reading the parameter as it must be called from a Google Play Services API (and probably makes some network connections behind).
 That said, the method will return the string: **processing** if the AsyncTask haven't returned yet.

 #### Android References: